10-step Guide on How to Create a Chatbot for your Website [Build without code]

 Even with the most attentive and helpful support team, it’s impossible to appeal to every site visitor.
 The same applies to chatbots: understanding your target audience is a core element of the chatbot’s effectiveness.

-Dashly lets you configure specific properties of the audience you want to reach with a chatbot.
+Dashly builder lets you configure specific properties of the audience you want to reach with a chatbot.

 Let’s say you want to onboard only new visitors.
 For this, you need to decide on their characteristics.